 We analyze a charity's working capital ratio by determining how long it could sustain its current programs without generating new revenue.
 To obtain this ratio, we divide the charity's working capital by its total expenses, including payments to affiliates, for the most recent fiscal year.
 For example, Charity Z holds $5.4 million in working capital.
 Its total expenses for the most recent fiscal year are $3.6 million, including a $100,000 payment to an affiliate for its national dues.
 Thus, it has a working capital ratio of 1.5 years.
 We score a charity's working capital ratio using the corresponding conversion scales listed in our Financial Ratings Tables.

 As with each of our other six performance metrics, we calculate a charity's working capital using the information supplied on the charity's most recently filed Form 990.
 We include in this calculation net available assets.
 This includes unrestricted and temporarily restricted net assets, and excludes permanently restricted net assets.
 For evaluations based on fiscal years ending prior to 12/31/08, working capital includes only the following assets and liabilities: cash, savings, accounts receivable, grants receivable, pledges receivable, investments in securities, accounts payable, accrued expenses, and grants payable.

 Assigning Financial Scores and a Financial Health Rating

 After evaluating a charity in each of the seven performance metrics described above, we convert the charity's raw score to a numerical score ranging between 0 and 10.
-We calculate an overall score for each charity's financial health by combining its scores in each of the 7 performance categories.
+We calculate an overall score for each charity's financial health by combining its scores in each of the 7 performance categories and adding 30 points (to convert the scores to a 100 point scale).
 We then assign the charity a Financial Health rating by using the table listed in our Financial Ratings Tables.

 Scoring Uniquely Functioning Causes